 Watching the budget?
 Pack a picnic and enjoy it at one of the beautiful seaside picnic spots within the Cape Point reserve.

 There are a number of walks through the reserve, where you can get up close and personal with the beautiful fynbos while looking out for various antelope, zebra and smaller creatures that call the area home.

 After a hot walk, we’d recommend cooling off in one of the tidal pools: Bordjiesrif and Buffels Bay.

-Feeling a little nervous of coming face-to-face with Jaws’ first cousin-once removed?
+Feeling a little nervous about coming face-to-face with Jaws’ first-cousin-once-removed?
 Fret not.
 One of our writer’s, Landia Davies checked it out and came back smiling.
 Read her detailed account on our blog Eye-to-Eye with a Great White - Shark Cage Diving in Gansbaai.
 If you’re still not convinced, see Is Shark Cage Diving Safe?

 If you don’t have sea legs (or your budget can’t take a full sea trip), visit the penguins at the Dyer Island Conservation Trust.
 Entry is free but do leave a donation, as they do incredible work saving the highly endangered penguins.
 There’s also a little shop where you can buy all things penguin to take home.

 Feeling peckish after all the sea air?
 There are a number of places to eat in Gansbaai.
 Thyme at Rosemary’s Restaurant offers home-cooked goodness in a pretty setting and at the Blue Goose, you can experience unexpected gourmet delights in this little coastal village.
 Watching your wallet?
 Head to The Fish Lady and get the freshest fish and chips takeaway in town.